gaps-closure/gaps-closure.github.io/docs/Java/01-overview.md

 to the program, which drive the program analysis, partitioning, and code autogeneration required by a GAPS application.

-**Problem:** The machinery required to verifiably and securely establish communication between cross-domain systems (CDS) without jeopardizing data spillage is too complex to implement for many software platforms where such communication would otherwise be desired.
+**Problem:** The machinery required to verifiable and securely establish communication between cross-domain systems (CDS) without jeopardizing data spillage is too complex to implement for many software platforms where such communication would otherwise be desired.
 To regulate data exchanges between